Event Types Community

 Event Details

-Join us as we continue to explore contemporary American poets.
-In the last session of our series, we will focus on collections by Dianne Seuss and examine how these poets transform personal experiences through their craft.
+Join the Gunn Memorial Library as we continue to explore contemporary American poets.
+For the next few months, Mark Scarbrough will focus on collections from Joy Harjo, Ocean Vuong, Tracy K. Smith, and Dianne Seuss, each author in a separate session.
+He will examine how these poets transform personal experiences through their craft.

-* Copies will be available for check out at the circulation desk
+* Copies will be available for checkout at the circulation desk

 About Mark Scarbrough: